-6.9.3 SB 1383 Regulatory Non-Compliance Complaints.
+6.9.3 SB 1383 Regulatory Non-Compliance Complaints

-For complaints received in which the Person alleges that a Customer is in violation of SB 1383 Regulations, Franchisee shall document the information.
-Franchisee agrees to maintain a computer database log of all applicable oral and written complaints received by Franchisee from Customers or other Persons, and maintain the log of complaints for at least twenty-four (24) months.
+If current SB 1383 CalRecycle jurisdiction waivers expire or are not renewed, for complaints received in which the Person alleges that a Customer is in violation of SB 1383 Regulations, Franchisee shall document the information.
+Franchisee agrees to maintain a computer database log of all applicable oral and written complaints received by

+Franchisee from Customers or other Persons, and maintain the log of complaints for at least twenty-four (24) months.
 The Franchisee shall provide, upon request, the Department with a brief report for each SB 1383 Regulatory non-compliance complaint within ten (10) working/calendar days of receipt of such complaint, and a quarterly summary report of SB 1383 Regulatory non-compliance complaints.

-6.9.4 Investigation of SB 1383 Regulatory Non-Compliance Complaints.
+6.9.4 Investigation of SB 1383 Regulatory Non-Compliance Complaints

-Franchisee shall commence an investigation within thirty (30) days of receiving a Complaint.
+If current SB 1383 CalRecycle jurisdiction waivers expire or are not renewed, Franchisee shall commence an investigation within thirty (30) days of receiving a non-compliance complaint.
 The Franchisee shall investigate a complaint that a Customer may not be compliant with SB 1383 Regulations, after receiving the non-compliance complaint directly or through the Department's request to investigate a non-compliance complaint.
-If the Department determines that the non-compliance complaint merits further action, Franchisee is required to investigate non-compliance complaints against Customers but not against Food Recovery Organizations or Food Recovery Services.
+If the Department determines that the non-compliance complaint merits further action, Franchisee is required to investigate non-compliance complaints against Customers, but not against Food Recovery Organizations or Food Recovery Services.